marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: function attributes, declaring attributes of functions, volatile applied to function, const applied to function

 .. _function-attributes:

-.. index:: function attributes

-.. index:: declaring attributes of functions

-.. index:: volatile applied to function

-.. index:: const applied to function

 Declaring Attributes of Functions
 *********************************